 Unlike other forms of debt if there’s ever a time that you’re out of work then repayments will be stopped until you’ve got a job again and you’re earning over £21,000 of course.

-After 30 years if you’ve not paid all your student loan back, don’t panic as the remaining balance will get wrote off.
+If you’ve not paid all your student loan back after 30 years, don’t panic.
+The remaining balance will bewritten off.
 It’s predicted that 70% of student who have graduated won’t actually pay their loan back in full.

 How to help yourself